 Complete text of book in PDF format: Del Rosso's biography in English Del Rosso's biography in Italian

 Material on Italy: Building St. Peter's by selling indulgences Christ and Mussolini CIA plot?
-Little baby Jesus Open doors in the 1800s Pasta, pizza and Pinocchio Rookie notebook: My first nine months as a missionary in Italy
+Little baby Jesus Open doors in the 1800s Pasta, pizza and Pinocchio Rookie notebook: Our first nine months as missionaries in Italy

 10/40 Window explanation and map Seeking God's will?
 Mission trip fundraising Nazarene Missions International resources